adrelanos/aeternity-wiki/Ubuntu-node-commands.md

 ## Commands

 First you must install and compile eaternity.
-Instructions for Ubuntu and Mac are [here.](https://github.com/aeternity/testnet/wiki/Troubleshooting#for-ubuntu)
+Instructions for [Ubuntu](https://github.com/aeternity/testnet/wiki/Troubleshooting#for-ubuntu) and for [Mac](https://github.com/aeternity/testnet/wiki/Troubleshooting#for-mac)

 ### Start the blockchain
 Start your node with the following script: